AdaGC: Enhancing LLM Pretraining Stability via Adaptive Gradient Clipping: Related Work

-\textbf{Gradient/Update Clipping:} Gradient and update clipping achieve stability by limiting the magnitude of parameter updates, preventing excessively large weight updates.
-Global gradient clipping~\cite{pascanu2013difficulty} is prevalent, with innovative approaches like adaptive gradient clipping~\cite{brock2021high} and Clippy~\cite{tang2023improving}, which use model weights to adjust the clipping threshold.
-Alternatives like Adafactor~\cite{shazeer2018adafactor}, StableAdamW~\cite{wortsman2023stable}, and LAMB~\cite{you2019large} offer update clipping techniques better suited for stability training of large-scale models.
+\textbf{Gradient/Update Clipping:} Gradient and update clipping achieve stability by limiting the magnitude of gradients and parameter updates, preventing excessively large weight updates.
+Global gradient clipping~\citep{pascanu2013difficulty} is prevalent, with innovative approaches like AGC~\citep{brock2021high} and Clippy~\citep{tang2023improving}, which use model weights to adjust the clipping threshold.
+The SPAM~\citep{huang2025spam} method stabilizes the model training process by introducing a momentum reset mechanism and an element-wise gradient clipping strategy based on second-moment estimation.
+ZClip~\cite{kumar2025zclip} adaptively mitigates loss spikes by tracking EMA statistics of the global gradient norm and applying z-score-based anomaly detection to clip abnormal gradient spikes.
+Alternatives like Adafactor~\citep{shazeer2018adafactor}, StableAdamW~\citep{wortsman2023stable}, and LAMB~\citep{you2019large} offer update clipping techniques better suited for stability training of large-scale models.
 Nonetheless, a significant number of loss spikes still occur during the training of large language models, even with the application of these methodologies.
+Due to our gradient-centric perspective, we focus our discussion on \emph{clipping-based} methods.
+These methods fall into two categories: \emph{value-based} approaches, which truncate individual gradient components exceeding a predefined limit, and \emph{norm-based} approaches, which rescale the entire gradient vector only when its overall magnitude exceeds a threshold.
+AdaGC belongs to the \emph{norm-based} category, leveraging adaptive per-tensor norm thresholds to stabilize training.
+For a comparative summary, see Table~\ref{tab:eval_algorithms}.